josh-helpert/elder-syntax/docs/base.markdown

 ```
 This is read the same as the previous example however the final step will assign `3` to `x`.

+### Terse Data Description

-Using paths we can also change how we define data.
+Paths also expand how we can define data; often more tersely.
 Consider an alternative way to define the above example:
 ```
 o.
   a = 0